MEDAL ALERT – Victorious Dean Clancy assured of European U22 bronze - Irish Boxing

 MEDAL ALERT – Victorious Dean Clancy assured of European U22 bronze

-Dean Clancy became a two time European medalist thanks to another impressive display in Roseto degli Abruzzi this afternoon.
+Dean Clancy became a three-time European medalist thanks to another impressive display in Roseto degli Abruzzi this afternoon.

-The 19-year-old added Euro U22 bronze [at least] to the European Youth silver he won in 2018.
+The 19-year-old added Euro U22 bronze [at least] to the European Youth and Junior silvers he won in 2018 and 2017 respectively.

-Having accounted for Serbian Nenad Javanovic and the Czech’s Petr Novak already in Italy, one of three Connaught fighters fighting for medals today, defeated Lounes Hamraoui to secure a medal, a place in the semi-finals and $2000 prize money.
+Having accounted for Serbian Nenad Javanovic and the Czech’s Petr Novak already in Italy, one of three Connacht fighters fighting for medals today, defeated Lounes Hamraoui to secure a medal, a place in the semi-finals and $2000 prize money.

 Clancy had to come back from losing the first round and over come a tricky counter puncher to progress.
 In fact he may have just pipped his opponent to the win with a brilliant final minute of the three round fight.